cmlohr/coffee-machine/README.md

-Coffee Machine
-This coffee kiosk/machine makes Espresso, Latte, and Cappuccino. type 'help' to view the instructions and commands menu.
+This coffee kiosk/machine app operates from the console and makes makes Espresso, Latte, and Cappuccino based on the resources available.
+It tracks and tabulates the stock, currency and bank .
+Type 'help' to view the instructions and commands menu.  #Python